LoginRadius/engineering-portal/content/build-pwa-using-vanilla-javascript/index.md

 author: "Mohammed Modi"
 description: "A simple step-by-step tutorial, all done with pure JavaScript, to set up a simple PWA that can be accessed offline using a web app manifest and a service worker."
 tags: ["PWA", "JavaScript"]
+type: "async"
 ---

 Today we will learn about the progressive web app, a very interesting and trending topic in current times, We will start with the basic steps first on how Progressive Web App works with vanilla js.
 Also, we’ll cover the concept of PWAS without using any of the frameworks, it's just a plain `vanillaJS`.

 ## What are Progressive Web Apps?

-A Progressive Web app is an application which is built on top of *HTML*, *JS* and *CSS* with some extra features like `service worker` and `manifest.json` file.
+A Progressive Web app is an application which is built on top of _HTML_, _JS_ and _CSS_ with some extra features like `service worker` and `manifest.json` file.
 These extra features will give the ability to run the web application offline.

 Various big companies are moving towards the progressive web app instead of native apps, as it gives some much flexibility to end-users.
 In some websites you can find the + icon at the right side of the address bar, those are progressive web apps.

 ## Setup your base app for PWA